The Fratellis: "When I heard 'landfill indie', I thought, ‘I bet they mean us'"

 “I don’t know!
 The Horrors?”

 WRONG.
-It was Jarvis Cocker – when presenting you with British Breakthrough Award at the 2007 BRITS.
+It was Jarvis Cocker – when presenting you with British Breakthrough Award at the 2007 BRITs.

 “He’s right!
 What a great description.
 I couldn’t have put it better myself.
-We were adamant we weren’t going to go to the BRITS that year because we couldn’t be arsed, and it was our only day off from touring.
+We were adamant we weren’t going to go to the BRITs that year because we couldn’t be arsed, and it was our only day off from touring.
 Our label had to break the rules and tell us we’d won to get us there.”

-Apparently as you were walking up to receive the award, Lily Allen – who you beat to the accolade– shouted ‘You’re a robbing shit” at you…
+Apparently as you were walking up to receive the award, Lily Allen – who you beat to the accolade – shouted ‘You’re a robbing shit” at you…

 “Probably!
 That sounds like that time.
-The funny thing is, we love Jarvis and Pulp, but at the same time, we’re all huge Michael Jackson fans and were still upset at him disrespecting Jacko at the 1996 BRITS by invading the stage during his performance of ‘Earth Song’.
-So walking onstage, Mince [drummer] did the same bum-wiggle to Jarvis Coker that he had done to Jacko, and it went over everybody’s heads.
+The funny thing is, we love Jarvis and Pulp, but at the same time, we’re all huge Michael Jackson fans and were still upset at him disrespecting Jacko at the 1996 BRITs by invading the stage during his performance of ‘Earth Song’.
+So walking onstage, Mince [drummer] did the same bum-wiggle to Jarvis Cocker that he had done to Jacko, and it went over everybody’s heads.
 I remember Mince bringing his Irn-Bru up with him and leaving it onstage.
 As we were being interviewed backstage, he exclaimed, ‘Oh, fuck – my Irn-Bru!’ and just wandered back onstage while the awards were still going on to collect his bottle of nuclear orange liquid.”

 3What unusual form of currency did you reportedly demand to be paid in when you played Princess Caroline’s Rose Ball in Monaco in 2009?